randall-coding/gitbucket-acorn/README.md

 # Deploy self hosted Gitbucket.

 ## Gitbucket
-GitBucket is a simple open source Git web platform powered by Scala.
-It's like having your own self hosted Github website that you can control.
+GitBucket is a simple open source Git web platform that let's you store your code on your own servers.
+It's like having your own Github website that you can control.
 Gitbucket's features include but are not limited to:

 * Public / Private Git repositories (with http/https and ssh access)
 * GitLFS support